 A xenograft uses bone from nonhuman sources.
 Typically, the bone is taken from a bovine, or cow, source and also does not require a second surgical site for the patient.

 The procedure requires Dr. Ryan Estes and Dr. Allison Marlow to make an incision where the bone will be augmented.
 In the case of an autogenous graft, a second incision is made where the bone will be extracted.
 The extra bone material is then placed in the area needing augmentation along with marrow and possibly bone grafting material to ensure fusion between the new bone and the existing bone.
 The incision is then closed with stitches.

 Dr. Ryan Estes and Dr. Allison Marlow will give you a soft food diet to follow, antibiotics, and possibly pain medication during the healing process.
 The healing process usually takes six to nine months.
 After completely healing, Dr. Ryan Estes and Dr. Allison Marlow can place your dental implants.

 Do not let diminished bone density keep you from the benefits of dental implants.
-Call Dr. Ryan Estes and Dr. Allison Marlow today to schedule your consultation for a dental bone graft in Covington, KY!
+Call Dr. Ryan Estes and Dr. Allison Marlow today to schedule your examination for a dental bone graft in Covington, KY!

 When a tooth is removed, the volume of bone will reduce quickly.
 To prevent this from happening, a bone graft will be placed at the time of tooth removal.

 A bone graft will rebuild the jaw bone in the area to be treated and will provide a strong foundation for a future implant.
 If bone grafting is not performed, this can lead to poor implant placement in the wrong position which can lead to aesthetic and/or functional complications in the future.